What to visit Lousã

 Nossa Senhora da Piedade Complex

-• O Burgo (€€€): located next to Lousã Castle, this is Lousã’s best-known restaurant.
-It is usually difficult to get a table here.
-We started the meal with a very generous dish of simply divine starters.
-As the main course, we opted for the “chanfana” which was fabulous… the meat was very well seasoned and very tender.
+• O Burgo (€€€): located next to Lousã Castle, this is one of the best-known restaurants in Lousã.
+It is usually difficult to get a table here, so booking ahead is highly recommended.
+We started with a very generous plate of starters, which were simply divine.
+For the main course, we had the chanfana, and it was excellent.
+The meat was very well seasoned and incredibly tender.

 Candal